phlud/sklz/README.md

 # sklz
-Oldskool IRC script geared towards IRC Operators.

-Back when I used mIRC I made this script with some friends.
+I made this script with some friends back when I used mIRC.

 It has lots of features and aliases, mostly for IRC ops.
+I won't list all the features, but some of them may get you banned.
 It's also very out of date.